 Depending on the community, there might be HOA fees to contend with.
 These can rise over time, so make sure you have a true understanding of the costs and what the HOA will cover.
 There can be special assessments added as well, so be sure to keep up with what is going on if you do not live within the HOA’s jurisdiction.
 Your tenants will also need to abide by the rules of the HOA.
 If they are in violation, it can come back to bite you.

-Single-family homes in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area are a wonderful way to add value to an investment portfolio.
+Single-family homes in North Carolina & New Jersey are a wonderful way to add value to an investment portfolio.
 Real Estate Acquisitions Co. can help with your questions as well as show you some of the best rentals in town!